pranav-ashokk/COVID-19-Mortality-Rate-Prediction/README.md

 # COVID-19 Models and Analysis
 This project aims to provide detailed statistical analysis and create accurate predictive models of the COVID-19 outbreak.
 The primary predictive model is a regression model that predicts the number of deaths caused by COVID-19 in the U.S.

-This project was created using Python (in Jupyter Notebooks), JavaScript (in Google Scripts), and Bash (in text editor).
+This project was created using Python (in Jupyter Notebook), JavaScript (in Google Scripts), and Bash (in text editor).

 ## Background
 COVID-19 (Coronavirus Disease) is an infectious respiratory disease caused by a novel coronavirus.
 The first outbreak of COVID-19 occured in Wuhan, China in December of 2019.
 Since then, the outbreak has been characterized as a pandemic by the WHO and the disease has been spreading easily and sustainably in communities all around the world.